daltonsjones98/Network-Security-Groups-and-Inspecting-Traffic-between-Azure-WM-s/README.md

 1. Create Windows 10 WM and Linux Ubuntu Server within Azure
 2. Connect to Virtual Machine 1 Remote Desktop and download Wireshark
-3. Ping WM 2's IP address to verify connectivity
+3. Ping WM 2's IP address to verify connectivity in CMD
 4. Block WM 1's firewall in Azure and observe the closed traffic
 5. Observe all traffic on ICMP, SSH, DNS, and RDP protocols

 <h3>Actions and Observations</h3>